ionwandodinomo/WRO-Future-Engineers-2025/src/README.md

 </p>

 ### Our Solution
 To break down the challenge into manageable parts, we thought of it as three parts.
 These three parts are comprised of turning, driving in the straights, and counting the turns.
-In all three parts, 5 regions of interest were used.
+In all three parts, 6 regions of interest were used.
 4 of these regions are tracking the walls, using a LAB or HSV range to check for the black colour of the walls, returning a number for the total number of pixels of the left two regions, and a number for the total number of pixels of the right two regions.
-The last region of interest is used to track the blue and orange lines on the track, allowing us to ascertain the correct direction and the corners of the track.
+The last two regions of interest are in the bottom left and right, used to track the blue and orange lines on the track, allowing us to ascertain the correct direction and the corners of the track.
+Only one of the two regions are used depending on the direction of the track.
 <p align="center">
 <img src="/other/placeholder.png" height="250">
   <br>